8ta4/blog/drafts/Has anyone built a scraper that controls an extension via native messaging?.md

 - "The behavioral fingerprint will be your giveaway!"

-And for most use cases, you'd be 100% right.
+And for most use cases, you'd be right.

-But here's the context for the trade-offs I'm willing to make.
-This is for low-frequency, low-volume tasks.
-The bet is that the natural browser fingerprint is enough to fly under the radar when requests are sparse.
-The extension's job is just returning the page title and innerText, not running arbitrary logic.
-I also work within VMs and use separate Chrome instances for different tasks, so my primary work isn't tied up.
+But here's the context.
+The goal is to feed webpage context into an LLM pipeline to automate personalized outreach.
+That requires programmatic access, which is why I've opted for a CLI.
+This also explains the other choices: it's a low-frequency task, so the behavioral fingerprint is less of a risk; the extension's scope is just returning the title and `innerText` for the LLM, limiting the security surface; and I already work in VMs with separate browser instances, so it doesn't tie up my machine.

 With a scope this narrow, you might not even call it "scraping," and maybe this is the wrong sub.